jordanribera/vga-passthrough/README.md

 	Kernel driver in use: vfio-pci
 	Kernel modules: nvidiafb, nouveau

-0b:00.1 Audio device: NVIDIA Corporation GP106 High Definition Audio Controller (rev a1)
+0a:00.1 Audio device: NVIDIA Corporation GP106 High Definition Audio Controller (rev a1)
 	Subsystem: eVga.com.
 Corp.
 GP106 High Definition Audio Controller
 	Flags: fast devsel, IRQ 146, NUMA node 0
 	Memory at fb080000 (32-bit, non-prefetchable) [size=16K]
 	Capabilities: <access denied>
 	Kernel driver in use: vfio-pci
 	Kernel modules: snd_hda_intel
-...
 ```

-The presence of `Kernel driver in use: vfio-pci` on both devices means the driver is binding as intended.
+The presence of `Kernel driver in use: vfio-pci` on both devices means the vfio
+driver is binding as intended.

 ## Create a VM
-Many of the guides available when I explored this process recommended manually invoking qemu via a script which holds a complex set of flags and variables.
-I was pleased to find that the GUI application virt-manager was perfectly capable of handling most of the configuration.
+Many of the guides available when I explored this process recommended manually
+invoking qemu via a script which holds a complex set of flags and variables.
+I
+was pleased to find that the GUI application virt-manager was perfectly capable
+of handling most of the configuration.

 ### Basic setup
 Create a virtual machine as usual.
 I may return to expand this later.